-When executing a software reset or when entering a power-save mode the SCU requests a shutdown from those peripheral units that are currently active and provide the shutdown handshake mechanism.
+When executing a software reset or when entering Powerdown mode the SCU requests a shutdown from those peripheral units that are currently active and provide the shutdown handshake mechanism.
 Upon this request the respective peripheral unit completes the currently active action (if any) and then acknowledges the shutdown request to the SCU.